Tests of Catastrophic Outlier Prediction in Empirical Photometric Redshift Estimation with Redshift Probability Distributions: Introduction

 \section{Introduction}

 Accurate photometric redshift estimates (photo-zs) with well constrained and understood error properties are critical for the current and coming era of large multi-band extragalactic surveys \citep[e.g.][]{Huterer06,Hearin10,BH10}, such as the Large Synoptic Survey Telescope (LSST)\footnote{http://www.lsst.org}, Euclid\footnote{http://sci.esa.int/euclid}, Wide Field Infrared Survey Telescope (WFIRST)\footnote{http://wfirst.gsfc.nasa.gov}, Hyper-Suprime Cam (HSC)\footnote{http://www.naoj.org/Projects/HSC}, and Kilo-Degree Survey (KiDS)\footnote{http://kids.strw.leidenuniv.nl} for which precise redshift estimates will be needed for millions or billions of galaxies extending to high redshifts.
-In particular, photometric redshift accuracy is the primary source of systematic error in weak-lensing surveys \citep{BH10}.
-Works modeling the error relation between photometric ($z_{phot}$) and spectroscopic ($z_{spec}$) redshifts as a Gaussian have found that achieving less than ~50\% degredation in cosmological parameter uncertainties requires the bias $\langle z_{phot} - z_{spec} \rangle$ and scatter $\langle (z_{phot} - z_{spec})^2 \rangle^{1/2}$ quantities in each redshift bin $\Delta z=0.1$ to be constrained to roughly 0.003-0.01 \citep[]{Ma06,Huterer06,Kitching08} with tighter constraints when these distributions are non-Gaussian.
+In particular, photometric redshift accuracy is the primary source of systematic error in weak-lensing surveys \citep[e.g.][]{BH10}.